Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Introduction

-In the following, we (1) demonstrate the overall effectiveness of MoleculeKit in the AI Cures open challenge task~\cite{aicures}, (2) show the advantages of MoleculeKit and each module of it in drug discovery with an off-line dataset, (3) analyze the improvements brought by MoleculeKit as well as our proposed ML-MPNN and contrastive-BERT on a wide range of molecular property prediction tasks from MoleculeNet benchmarks~\cite{wu2018moleculenet}.
+In the following, we (1) demonstrate the overall effectiveness of AdvProp in the AI Cures open challenge task~\cite{aicures}, (2) show the advantages of AdvProp and each module of it in drug discovery with an off-line dataset, (3) analyze the improvements brought by AdvProp as well as our proposed ML-MPNN and contrastive-BERT on a wide range of molecular property prediction tasks from MoleculeNet benchmarks~\cite{wu2018moleculenet}.
 In addition, we discuss the key differences of ML-MPNN and contrastive-BERT from related works, and perform comprehensive ablation studies to support the novel designs in ML-MPNN and contrastive-BERT.